 You will need:

-Have your student sit at a table with the seven eggs in the basket.
-Place the 17 coins in a pile on the table.
-Explain to your student that each coin represents one “beat” in 4/4 time, and that she will be racing to fill each of her plastic eggs with the appropriate number of coins according to each egg’s label.
-For example, the egg labelled with a Whole Note would be filled with four coins.
+Have your student sit at a table with the basket of eggs.
+Place the 17 coins in a pile nearby.
+Explain that each coin represents one beat in 4/4 time, and the goal is to fill each egg with the correct number of coins based on its rhythm.
+For example, an egg labeled with a whole note would be filled with four coins.

 Egg-cellent Scales